-So, what do I mean by blind spot?
+So, what do I mean by a blind spot?

 This is not a blind spot (in case you were wondering).
 The blind spot comes from another aspect of the story.

 This action writer might barely touch on their characters having any real past.
-Instead the character appears, reacts, fights, escapes but we know virtually nothing about him.
+Instead, they appear, reacts fight, escape but we know virtually nothing about them as people.
 That would mean the characters’ past, their background, their history is the blind spot.

-The writer is so caught up in the parts of the story they love, that other parts that develop character, create texture and context can be ignored.
+The writer is so caught up in the parts of the story they love, that other parts needed to develop character, create depth, texture and context may be ignored.